 2016: Eva Clarke’s 3,737 pull-ups

 Australian Eva Clarke holds the world record for most pull-ups in a 24-hour period.
 In an effort to raise funds for the Task Brazil charity, Clarke did 3,737 pull-ups on March 10, 2016.
 She also set another world record that same day by completing 725 pull-ups in one hour.
 Try that at the local schoolyard!

-2016: Geno Auriemma passes John Wooden
+2016: Geno Auriemma overtakes John Wooden

 2016: Golden State wins 73 games